-Using human centered design to solve a waste challenge
+Using human-centred design to solve a waste challenge

 Tackling waste with human centered design.